-A textual analysis revealed that the changes were purely based on a simple word substitution technique where one word, for example America is replaced by United States.
+A textual analysis of the content revealed that the changes were purely based on a simple word substitution technique where one word, for example America is replaced by United States.
 It is clear that the plagiarizer’s objective was not to ‘lift’ the ideas from the article.
 Rather it was an attempted to prevent search engines from identifying and tagging the content as duplicate and thus improve their SEO (search engine optimization).
 This was also confirmed by the fact that the name of the original author could be found at the bottom of the plagiarized text.

 An examination of the site structure reveled that it was built with a combination of machine generated scripts (many still contained the default WordPress template settings) and manual customization (logos and UI elements).
 The contents on the other hand, was managed by human ‘adaptors’ who took existing materials and resources from various on-line locations and altered them to create the appearance of an original composition, all for the sole purpose of scoring better search engine visibility.